JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/londonaffordablerent.png)
 *Policy definition from the Mayor's [funding programme](https://www.london.gov.uk/sites/default/files/homesforlondoners-affordablehomesprogrammefundingguidance.pdf)*

-The Mayor's funding programme guidance makes it clear that product is Affordable Rent and will be regulated as such.
+The Mayor's funding programme guidance also makes it clear that product is Affordable Rent and will be regulated as such.

 ![](/img/homesforlondonerslar.png)